phpearth/docs/oop/intro.md

 ```

 In this class, `MARGIN` is a constant.
 It is declared with the keyword `const`
-and it cannot be changed under any circumstances to anything other than the default
+and it can not be changed under any circumstances to anything other than the
-value `1.7`.
-Constant name doesn't have a leading `$` as variable names.
+default value `1.7`.
+Unlike variable names, constant names doesn't have a
+leading `$`.

-## Static keyword
+## The static keyword

-Declaring class members or methods as static makes them accessible without the need
+Declaring class members or methods as static makes them accessible without the
-of class instantiation.
-A member declared as static can not be accessed with an
+need for class instantiation.
+A member declared as static can not be accessed
-instantiated class object (though a static method can).
+with an instantiated class object (although a static method can).

-Try out following example:
+Try out the following example:

 ```php
 class Foo